mittelmark/microemacs/README-standalone.md

     - Add the path to your new directory (e.g., C:\Users\<Username>\bin) to the list of paths.
 - run the mec/mew  executables (Win-r and typing mew<ENTER>)  and do general setup giving your username and then the user setup "Esc x user-setup" mainly here selecting  the right keyboard for your computer
+- If you after  selecting the keyboard get an error about not having writing the _username.erf_   file  you  might  to  create  the   appropriate   directory `~./jasspa` by yourself and then repeat the procedure.
+To use the  spell-checking  facilities you have to download and unpack the spell-checking files from here https://github.com/mittelmark/microemacs/releases/tag/v0.9.0

 <a name="Fonts"> </a>